MeIorito/MARCPRIV/README.md

 ### `cycleThread`

-The `cycleThread` class manages scanning cycles, handling scanner movement, image capture, and Slack status updates without freezing the GUI.
+The `cycleThread` class manages scanning cycles, handling scanner movement, image capture, and Slack status updates to prevent the freezing of the GUI.
 Keyframe data and scanning parameters are loaded from a settings file.

 ### `MainWindow`